BenUCL/surfperch/manuscript-additions/perch_wsl_gpu_setup_notes.md

 6. **Install NVIDIA Toolkit and cuDNN**:
     - **CUDA Toolkit Installation**:
+        1. First, check if nvcc is installed, if it is skip to cuDNN Installation:
+            ```
+            nvcc --version
+            ```
+           This will display the CUDA compiler version, confirming it is installed.
+If not installed continue below.
-        1. Navigate to the [CUDA Toolkit 11.8 Download Page](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local) and follow the instructions for WSL Ubuntu.
+        2. Navigate to the [CUDA Toolkit 11.8 Download Page](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local) and follow the instructions for WSL Ubuntu.
-        2. Run the following commands to download and install the CUDA Toolkit:
+        3. Run the following commands to download and install the CUDA Toolkit:
             ```
             wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-wsl-ubuntu.pin
             sudo mv cuda-wsl-ubuntu.pin /etc/apt/preferences.d/cuda-repository-pin-600